ospalh/anki-addons/pages/Add audio field.md

 foreign words, click on “Rename” and enter “Expression”  as the new. name.
 At this point a dialog may pop up.

-<blockquote class="nb">Adding fields or changing field names requires
-a full sync.
-Make sure your collection is synced before adding the names.
-Remember to sync any learning progress with mobile devices, too.</blockquote>

 When you need to sync, click on “No” and sync your collection.
 Then try again, and answer “Yes” at the dialog.